dyno-might/dyno-might.github.io/_posts/2021-07-15-heritability.md

 Leave the food difference fixed at **b=1**.
 The environment doesn't change during the purge, so the variance of E remains one.

 The genetic variance does change.
-If almost everyone has short genes (**a** is near zero), then almost everyone will have G=2, meaning the variance of G will be small.
+If almost everyone has short genes (**a** is near one), then almost everyone will have G=2, meaning the variance of G will be small.
 If **a** is ½, we get the previous model.
 A bit of math gives the following plot.

 [![scenario 1 variances](/img/heritability/scenario-1-var.svg)](/img/heritability/scenario-1-var.pdf)